-- 10 A sustainable community is one that can meet the needs of the present population without compromising - 11 the ability of future generations to meet their own - 12 needs.
-Decisions made today by individuals and - the business community will play a large role on - what happens in the future.
-Decision makers at - the state and local level will make an impact on - whether sustainability will have a positive effect - on the communities they serve. - 18 Sustainable cities are places where people enjoy - living, working, recreating and doing business. - 20 Sustainability plays a large role in driving jobs - and services where the environment and public - health is protected.
-Sustainable communities - 23 support walkability and access to transit.
-In order - 24 to be a truly sustainable community, residents and - businesses must change their traditional practices - and seek to reduce consumption of renewable and non-renewable resources, reduce waste and pollution - and protect the environment.
+- 10 A sustainable community is one that can meet the needs of the present population without compromising - the ability of future generations to meet their own 11 - 12 needs.
+Decisions made today by individuals and - 13 the business community will play a large role on - what happens in the future.
+Decision makers at 14 - 15 the state and local level will make an impact on - 16 whether sustainability will have a positive effect - 17 on the communities they serve. - 18 Sustainable cities are places where people enjoy - 19 living, working, recreating and doing business. - 20 Sustainability plays a large role in driving jobs - and services where the environment and public 21 - health is protected.
+Sustainable communities 22 - 23 support walkability and access to transit.
+In order - 24 to be a truly sustainable community, residents and - 25 businesses must change their traditional practices - 26 and seek to reduce consumption of renewable and non-renewable resources, reduce waste and pollution - 27 and protect the environment.
 Most of the resources we use are not renewable, and therefore a community - 28 must either find ways to conserve these resources or modify their behaviors and actions. - 29 Sustainability is a critical part of Lynnwood's future.
-A focus on green technologies, working with local - 30 agencies and service providers, and reevaluating the City's practices are just some of the ways - 31 sustainability can be achieved over time. - 32 The Sustainability section of the Community Character Element establishes the basis to promote, strive - for, and commit to the goal of becoming a sustainable community.
-It is the goal of the City to collaborate - with the community and its partners to create a "Sustainable Lynnwood."
+A focus on green technologies, working with local - 30 agencies and service providers, and reevaluating the City's practices are just some of the ways - 31 sustainability can be achieved over time. - 32 The Sustainability section of the Community Character Element establishes the basis to promote, strive - 33 for, and commit to the goal of becoming a sustainable community.
+It is the goal of the City to collaborate - 34 with the community and its partners to create a "Sustainable Lynnwood."

-- 36 Sustainability is a very broad concept and principle.
-While the effective range of influence that a - community can have on sustainability is considerable, we will be most effective by focusing on a narrow - 38 set of objectives: city operations; green buildings and neighborhoods; energy conservation; transportation; - 39 environment; and waste reduction and recycling.
-At the same time, the city can adopt the basic - 40 framework of sustainability as guideposts for its operations and decisions.
-The elements of this - 41 framework are addressed in more detail below.
+- Sustainability is a very broad concept and principle.
+While the effective range of influence that a 36 - 37 community can have on sustainability is considerable, we will be most effective by focusing on a narrow - 38 set of objectives: city operations; green buildings and neighborhoods; energy conservation; transportation; - 39 environment; and waste reduction and recycling.
+At the same time, the city can adopt the basic - framework of sustainability as guideposts for its operations and decisions.
+The elements of this 40 - framework are addressed in more detail below.
+41 - 42 many state governments - including Washington - have launched serious programs aimed at mitigating greenhouse gas (GHG) emissions and adapting to climate change impacts.

-WASHINGTON STATE GOVERNMENT RESPONSE
+1 WASHINGTON STATE GOVERNMENT RESPONSE